 Best Scratch Games

 A large part of the learning process on Scratch comes from looking at the projects that others have made.
-Check out some of the best games on Scratch to get some inspiration!
+Check out some of the best games on Scratch to get inspired!

 Of course, while Scratch makes it easy to learn through experimentation, it’s always easier to learn if you have someone to guide you through the tricky bits.
 CodeWizardsHQ has some of the best Scratch coding classes for kids to help make the learning process both fun and effective.

-Coding for elementary school students starts out with using the Scratch and grows with your child as they level up their coding abilities.
+Coding for elementary school students starts out with using Scratch and grows with your child as they level up their coding abilities.
 Check out our complete list of coding classes here!